DaPraxis/DaPraxis.github.io/index.md

     *2016.09 - 2020.10*

     > - cGPA: 3.74/4.0
-    > - University of Toronto, double major in Computer Science and Statistics
+    > - The University of Toronto, double major in Computer Science and Statistics

 ## Publications
 * ### Cluster- Boosted Multi-Task Survival Analysis

     *2020.08*

-    > - Lu Wang, Mark Chignell, Haoyan Jiang and Nipon Charoenkitkarn.
+    > - Lu Wang, Mark Chignell, Haoyan Jiang, and Nipon Charoenkitkarn.
     > - Accepted by The 20th IEEE International Conference on Bioinformatics and Bioengineering (BIBE 2020).

 ## Awards